 For all camp sessions, the first day of camp is the Sunday of your session.
 Check-in (also called "Drop Off") starts at 1 pm and ends at 3pm, the first Sunday of each session.
 Please allow at least an hour for check-in, in order to make your way through all of our stations.

-More impotant than the check-in process, we want to comfort families as they pack up and leave their camper with us for the first time.
+More important than the check-in process, we want to comfort families as they pack up and leave their camper with us for the first time.
 Sometimes, camp is harder for the parents!
-But we have many things set in place that will allow you to stay connected and enjoy the camp experience with your camper.
+We have many things set in place that will allow you to stay in touch and enjoy the camp experience with your camper.

 While Your Camper is with Us

 We have a photo gallery that is updated multiple times a day by our dedicated photo team.
 They strive to capture every moment of camp and all of camp's campers.
 You can visit that photo gallery through Bunk1.
 This is the same place where you can write your camper emails.
-Over the years, we have noticed some things that we would like to share as dos and don'ts when it comes to writing your camper, you'll find those below.
+Over the years, we've learned a few do's and dont's when it comes to writing your camper, you'll find those below.

 ❖ DO – Send lots of mail!
 Campers love getting mail while they are away from home.
 Remember that snail mail is called such for a reason.
 If you want your camper to get letters through traditional mail while they are away at camp, consider putting a letter in the mail before your camper leaves for camp.
 This will best ensure that they get something in the first few days of camp.